Azwan Saleh: International career

 Azwan was in line for an international recall in June 2019 for the 2022 World Cup qualification matches against Mongolia, but made himself unavailable due to unspecified reasons.
 Three years later, he made his 27th international appearance against Malaysia away in Kuala Lumpur as a substitute in a 4–0 loss on 27 May.
 In the same year, he clocked another appearance from the bench against Laos in a 1–0 win at Bandar Seri Begawan on 27 September.

 On 5 November 2022, Azwan scored the fourth goal against Timor-Leste in a 6–2 win for the Wasps at home in the 2022 AFF Mitsubishi Electric Cup qualifying first leg match.
 He also made a substitute appearance at the return leg three days later, helping Brunei qualify for the tournament after last competing in 1996.
 He made three appearances in the group stage, including one from the starting lineup against the Philippines in a 5–1 defeat in Manila on 23 December.

+In June 2024, Brunei played two friendly games against Sri Lanka at their home ground, coached by DPMM's Rui Capela who selected almost the entire squad including Azwan.
+He gained his 34th international cap in the second game on the 11th as a substitute, where Brunei managed a 1–0 victory.
+Later that year, he was selected for the away friendly against Russia on 15 November, and started the game in an 11–0 defeat.

+Azwan was given the captain's armband in place of his namesake for the first group game of the 2027 AFC Asian Cup qualifying against Lebanon which was hosted by Qatar on 25 March 2025.
+The Cedars ran out 5–0 winners at the end of the match.